If your Mitsubishi vehicle is displaying ASC system service requi

 - Select Read Fault Codes from the main menu.

-Fault codes that shows as stored status can be cleared.
+Fault codes that show as stored status can be cleared.
 Any code that has present or current status needs to be addressed before you can clear that code.

 Check if any open recalls or Technical Service Bulletin (TSB) exist for your Mitsubishi that affects the transmission.